Landsat / Sentinel-2: bands, NDVI, false color

 The lab

-You'll download a recent Sentinel-2 L2A scene over Cape Canaveral (Florida) — 5-day-revisit means you can almost always find a cloud-free one within the past month.
-Compute NDVI.
-Mask out clouds using the L2A cloud probability layer (it ships with the scene).
+You'll query Microsoft Planetary Computer for a recent Sentinel-2 L2A scene over Cape Canaveral (Florida) with cloud cover under 10 percent — 5-day-revisit means you can almost always find one within the past month.
+Compute NDVI from the red and NIR bands.
+Mask out cloudy pixels using the L2A Scene Classification Layer (ships with the scene).
 Output a styled PNG showing vegetation cover around the launch facilities, with the Kennedy and Cape Canaveral pads annotated.

 This is the same workflow used for environmental impact monitoring around launch sites — a topic that gets significant attention as Starbase, in particular, expands operations into ecologically sensitive Texas Gulf Coast wetlands.